-Just always keep lines of communication open so that it’s constantly reinforced that you’re someone they can trust and come to with anything they’re going through.
+Just always keep communication lines open so that it’s constantly reinforced that you’re someone they can trust and come to with anything they’re going through.

 Talk to your kid about their choices The subject matter is extremely delicate, and teenagers with a substance habit are already in a fragile state.
-Don’t assume you know everything that they’re going through and struggling with.
+Please don’t assume you know everything that they’re going through and struggling with.
 It’s okay that you don’t inherently “get them.”

 Don’t act on pure emotion.
 Don’t judge them.
 But understand that where the conversation goes will likely determine your next steps.

 If a person denies addiction – one question to ask is: ”Given the harm you are doing to yourself and others – are you willing to stop.
 If not, you are addicted.”